bioinfo-pf-curie/proteinfold/README.md

 ### Introduction

 The pipeline is built using [Nextflow](https://www.nextflow.io), a workflow tool to run tasks across multiple compute infrastructures in a very portable manner.
-It comes with conda / singularity containers making installation easier and results highly reproducible.
+It comes with singularity/apptainer containers making installation easier and results highly reproducible.

 ### Pipeline summary